What medical equipment do police commonly carry?

 Do law enforcement agencies use IFAKs?

 Yes.
-Individual First Aid Kits are commonly issued or carried by officers for self-aid or buddy aid during incidents.
+Individual First Aid Kits are increasingly issued or personally carried by officers for self-aid and buddy aid.
+Configuration varies by agency and role.
+See the IFAK kits collection for duty-specific options.

 Is this equipment legal to carry in Australia?

 Yes.
-Medical equipment such as trauma kits and bleeding control components are legal to carry and widely used by law enforcement and security personnel.
+Medical equipment including trauma kits, tourniquets, and bleeding control components are legal to purchase and carry in Australia by law enforcement, security personnel, and trained civilians.